Xunnamius/next-test-api-route-handler/README.md

 > As of version `2.3.0`, unhandled errors in the `handler` function are kicked
 > up to Next.js to handle.
 This means **`testApiHandler` will NOT reject or
-> throw if an unhandled error occurs.** Instead, the response returned by
+> throw if an unhandled error occurs in `handler`, which includes failing Jest
-> `fetch()` in your `test` function will have a `HTTP 500` status [thanks to how
+> `expect()` assertions.** Instead, the response returned by `fetch()` in your
-> Next.js deals with unhandled errors in production][29].
-Prior to `2.3.0`,
+> `test` function will have a `HTTP 500` status [thanks to how Next.js deals
-> NTARH's behavior on unhandled errors in `handler` and elsewhere was
+> with unhandled errors in production][29].
+Prior to `2.3.0`, NTARH's behavior
-> inconsistent.
-Version `3.0.0` further improves error handling, ensuring no
+> on unhandled errors in `handler` and elsewhere was inconsistent.
+Version
-> errors slip by uncaught.
+> `3.0.0` further improves error handling, ensuring no errors slip by uncaught.

-To guard against false positives, you can do either of the following:
+To guard against false negatives, you can do either of the following:

 1. Make sure the status of the `fetch()` response is what you're expecting: